TomBladsjo/MARB/data/README.md

 The originals folder contains text files with original sequences.
 These can be used with the `code/create_dataset.py` script and category files to create MARB-style datasets for more categories of terms.

+### metadata

+The file `metadata.csv` contains information about the original sequences; the row indices correspond to those of "originals.csv" as well as each of the dataset files.
+The "search_phrase" column shows the regular expression used to extract the sequence from the EnTenTen 2021 corpus.
+The columns "token_number", "document_number", "URL", "website" and "crawl_date" contain additional information about the sequence obtained from SketchEngine.